usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 ### 7.8 - String S3 Depositor

-The ODE has the capability to deposit any string messages to any S3 buckets using the application in the jpo-s3-depositor repository.
+The ODE has the capability to deposit any string messages to any S3 buckets using the application in the jpo-s3-deposit repository.
 To obtain and build this service, follow the instructions in the ODE README.md document.
 Once downloaded and compiled, all the user must do is set the relevant environment variables, the rest is managed automatically by docker-compose.

-Four example S3 depositor configurations are provided in the docker-compose.yml file in the root of the jpo-ode directory, a BSM and TIM depositor for both CVPEP and RDE: cvpep\_bsm\_s3dep, rde\_bsm\_s3dep, cvpep\_tim\_s3dep, and rde\_tim\_s3dep.
+Four example S3 deposit configurations are provided in the docker-compose.yml file in the root of the jpo-ode directory, a BSM and TIM depositor for both CVPEP and RDE: cvpep\_bsm\_s3dep, rde\_bsm\_s3dep, cvpep\_tim\_s3dep, and rde\_tim\_s3dep.
 These example